liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. sorry to bother you; sorry for the inconvenience
 1. you are so full of it
 1. poppycock
-1. call a spade a spade
-1. let's not beat around the bush
 1. biological family; adopted family
 1. power source
 1. What are the advantages of the MPP architecture?
-1. charging cable
-1. power bank
 1. take them to the curb
 1. there will be action
 1. What are the features of event-driven system?